-Similar to the linear Kalman filter case, we use the piecewise Lagrange polynomial with degrees of freedom $ \ell = 33 $ as the basis function, the linear preconditioning, and 5 ALS iterations for building TT decomposition in Alg.~\ref{alg:stt}.
-The accompanying path estimation algorithm (cf. Alg.~\ref{alg:stt_smooth}) is used to generate weighted samples from the resulting TT-based approximations.
-We set the maximum TT-rank to be $r\in\{5, 10, 20\}$ and show the change of ESS versus time in Fig.~\ref{fig:svess}.
-We observe that with $r=5$, the TT-based approximation yields a reliable result with ESS above $ 20\% $ even after 1000 steps, while with $r =10$ it provides nearly $ 100\% $ ESS in almost all time steps.
-Figure \ref{fig:svstate} presents the trajectories of the states estimated from the approximate posterior state path density $ \hat p( \bx_{0:1000} |\by_{1:1000}) $ using rank $ r = 10 $.
+Similarly to the linear Kalman filter case, we use the piecewise Lagrange polynomial with the number of degrees of freedom $ \ell $ to be $ 33 $ as the basis function, linear preconditioning, and five ALS iterations for building TT decompositions in Alg.~\ref{alg:stt}.
+The accompanying path estimation algorithm (Alg.~\ref{alg:stt_smooth}) is used to generate weighted samples from the resulting TT-based approximations.
+We set the maximum TT rank to be $r\in\{5, 10, 20\}$ and show the change of ESS over time in Fig.~\ref{fig:svess}.
+We observe that with $r=5$, the TT-based approximation yields a reliable result with ESS above $ 20\% $ even after 1000 steps, while with $r =10$ it provides nearly $ 100\% $ ESS at almost all time steps.
+Fig.~\ref{fig:svstate} presents the trajectories of the states estimated from the approximate posterior state path density $ \hat p( \bx_{0:1000} |\by_{1:1000}) $ using rank $ r = 10 $.
 We observe the true states are well followed by the trajectories estimated from the approximations.
-In Fig.~\ref{fig:sv3d}, we also show the approximate filtering densities of the parameter $ \gamma $ from the TT-based approximations, $ \hat p(\gamma |\by_{1:t}) $.
+In Fig.~\ref{fig:sv3d}, we also show the approximate filtering densities of the parameter $ \gamma $ from the TT-based approximations, i.e., $ \hat p(\gamma |\by_{1:t}) $ over time.
 We observe that the densities get concentrated around the true value $ \gamma = 0.6 $ (for generating the data) with an increasing amount of data observed over time.

-Next, we compare the TT-based method with $ r = 10 $ to SMC$^2$ with 5 batches and each batch with $ N_\theta = 1000 $ parameter particles and initially $ N_x = 100 $ state particles.
-Fig.~\ref{fig:svftt} shows the contours and marginals of the parameter posterior densities at $t = \{400, 700, 1000\}$ obtained by the TT-based method and SMC$^2$.
+Next, we compare the TT-based method with $ r = 10 $ to SMC$^2$ with 5 independent batches, each batch with $ N_\theta = 1000 $ parameter particles and initially $ N_x = 100 $ state particles.
+Fig.~\ref{fig:svftt} shows the contours and the marginals of the posterior parameter densities at $t \in \{400, 700, 1000\}$ obtained by the TT-based method and SMC$^2$.
 Both methods yield densities that concentrate around the true values of the parameters used to generate the data, i.e., $ (\gamma,\beta)=(0.6, 0.4) $.
 However, the computation time of the TT-based method is about one hour using a 3.20 GHz Intel i7-8700 CPU, while that for one batch of SMC$^2$ method is over eight hours.